Skip to content

 But this is all how Activation Lock works on unmanaged devices.
 But what about managed supervised devices in an organization?
 The biggest difference is that Activation Lock and Find My are no longer equivalent.

-If you do want to take advantage of Activation Lock, MDM offers two ways to manage it: by allowing user-based Activation Lock (essentially re-combining Find My and Activation Lock on managed devices), or, for iOS and iPadOS devices in Apple Business Manager, by directly turning it on without an Apple ID; for the purposes of this post, we’ll call the latter device-based Activation Lock.
+If you do want to take advantage of Activation Lock, MDM offers two ways to manage it: by allowing user-linked Activation Lock (essentially re-combining Find My and Activation Lock on managed devices), or, for iOS and iPadOS devices in Apple Business Manager, by directly turning it on without an Apple Account; for the purposes of this post, we’ll call the latter organization-linked Activation Lock.

-For user-based Activation Lock, MDM first requests an Activation Lock Bypass Code (sometimes abbreviated as “ALBC”) from the device; it then essentially tells the device, via an MDM settings command, that it’s okay to allow Activation Lock now.
-If an Apple ID was already signed in to iCloud with Find My turned on, this action then recombines Find My and Activation Lock and links that device to that user’s Apple ID.
-If no Apple ID is signed in, the next time one does sign in and turns on Find My, the device will be locked to that Apple ID.
+For user-linked Activation Lock, MDM first requests an Activation Lock Bypass Code (sometimes abbreviated as “ALBC”) from the device; it then essentially tells the device, via an MDM settings command, that it’s okay to allow Activation Lock now.
+If an Apple Account was already signed in to iCloud with Find My turned on, this action then recombines Find My and Activation Lock and links that device to that user’s Apple Account.
+If no Apple Account is signed in, the next time one does sign in and turns on Find My, the device will be locked to that Apple Account.

-What does all of this mean for your deployments in practice?
-If you have no interest in dealing with Activation Lock, and if the other controls that MDM provides are sufficient to ensure device security, simply make sure your MDM solution isn’t changing the default behavior of ensuring that Activation Lock remains off on supervised devices.
+So what does all of this mean for your deployments in practice?
+If you have no interest in managing Activation Lock, and if the other controls that MDM provides are sufficient to ensure device security, simply make sure your MDM solution isn’t changing the default behavior of ensuring that Activation Lock remains off on supervised devices.

 There are a few gotchas to be aware of when it comes to managing Activation Lock in an organizational setting:

-- Only one type of Activation Lock can be active at a time.
-If both user-based and device-based are attempted, the first lock will always win.
+• Only one type of Activation Lock can be active at a time.
+If both user-linked and organization-linked are attempted, the first lock will always win.

-- For user-based Activation Lock, the bypass code that MDM requests from the device isn’t available for continuous retrieval in perpetuity, only during the first 14 days after the request is originally made.
+• For user-linked Activation Lock, the bypass code that MDM requests from the device isn’t available for continuous retrieval in perpetuity.
+It is only available during the first 14 days after the request is originally made.
 This is especially important to consider for migrations from one MDM to another, as a device that was allowed to turn on Activation Lock in MDM A won’t be automatically unlocked simply by enrolling into MDM B, and the bypass code won’t be available to MDM B either.
-Apple Platform Deployment stresses the importance of keeping a copy of previous bypass codes when doing an MDM migration; this is why.
+Apple Platform Deployment stresses the importance of keeping a copy of previous bypass codes when doing an MDM migration, and this is why.
+While still important to ensure you have access to Activation Lock bypass codes, some of the risk is mitigated now that Activation Lock can be turned off using Apple Business Manager for devices that are listed there.

 You get the greatest control over Activation Lock when MDM is in place and the device is supervised from the very beginning of its lifecycle.
 This means you should use Apple Business Manager and Automated Device Enrollment whenever possible, and thoroughly check the settings configured in your MDM solution for how Activation Lock will be managed (or not).